 They solved for all of the "x's" and did a proportionately-correct simple drawing of the reference photograph.
 Once they had their full-figure drawing completed, they used wire to form the basic "skeleton."

-In the 2004-2005 year, we tried some new techniques for this project.
 Instead of using Sculpey to form solid heads for the figures, we followed the guidelines in Maureen Carlson's books, "Family and Friends in Polymer Clay" and "How to Make Clay Figures" and made aluminum foil "eggs," which were covered with a thin layer of Sculpey.
 This not only reduced the weight of the heads, but it also conserved our clay.
 I highly recommend both of these books and my students have used them extensively while working on their sculptures.
 Ms. Carlson's step by step illustrations are wonderful!

-Another new discovery was that we could use glass "pearls" as eyes for the figures.
+We used glass "pearls" as eyes for the figures.
 These were purchased inexpensively in the crafts department at Wal-Mart.
 Beware of using any type of bead, however, that is made out of plastic, as it might melt when the heads are baked!
 The glass "pearls" do fine in the oven, and add a spooky--yet "realistic" touch--early on in the process.

 Students started with the heads of their figures, getting the basic shape and size established.
 Once that was done, they used the roughly sculpted head as their unit of measure, and drew a simple, proportionately correct figure on a large piece of paper.
 Most sculptures are between 12-18" tall.
 Aluminum wire, salvaged from electricians' entrance cable, was used to create a "skeleton" directly over their drawing.